-Pin Name I/O Pin Description DOFF Input PLL turn off - active LOW .
+Pin Name I/O Pin Description DOFF Input PLL turn Off - Active low .
 Connecting this pin to ground turns off the PLL inside the device.
 The timing in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin is connected to a pull-up through a 10 K $\Omega$ or less pull-up resistor.
-The device behaves in DDR-I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
-TDO Output TDO pin for JTAG. ТСК Input TCK pin for JTAG.
-TDI Input TDI pin for JTAG.
-TMS Input TMS pin for JTAG.
-NC N/A Not connected to the die.
-Can be tied to any voltage level.
-NC/72M Input Not connected to the die.
-Can be tied to any voltage level.
-NC/144M Input Not connected to the die.
-Can be tied to any voltage level.
-NC/288M Input Not connected to the die.
-Can be tied to any voltage level.
-V REF Input- reference Reference voltage input .
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V DD Power supply Power supply Inputs to the core of the device.
-V SS Ground Ground for the device.
-V DDQ Power supply Power supply inputs for the outputs of the device.
+For normal operation, this pin can be connected to a pull-up through a 10 k Ω or less pull-up resistor.
+The device behaves in DDR I mode when the PLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
+TDO Output Test data-out (TDO) pin for JTAG. тск Input Test clock (TCK) pin for JTAG TDI Input Test data-in (TDI) pin for JTAG.
+TMS Input Test mode select (TMS) pin for JTAG.
+NC N/A Not connected to the die: Can be tied to any voltage level.
+NC/288M Input Not connected to the die: Can be tied to any voltage level.
+V {REF} Input- Reference Reference voltage input : Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
+V {DD} Power Supply Power supply inputs to the core of the device.
+V {SS} Ground Ground for the device.
+V {DDQ} Power Supply Power supply inputs for the outputs of the device.